vincenthuang75025/playlists/README.md

 ## What you need to change

 - Change the font in utilities.css
-- Change the Frontend CLIENT_ID for Google Auth (Skeleton.js) (we'll talk about it at the end of week 2)
-- Change the Server CLIENT_ID for Google Auth (auth.js) (we'll talk about it at the end of week 2)
 - Add a favicon to your website at the path client/dist/favicon.ico
 - Update website title in client/dist/index.html
-- Update this README file ;)

 make the button indicate what option you selected